DatLe3009/nest-js-beginner/05tut/README.md

 [prisma](https://www.prisma.io/docs): Prisma is a powerful application development tool and ORM (Object-Relational Mapping)

 ## 1. Setup-prisma
+You should install extensions `Prisma`  for VS Code

 Because prisma is added to existing project and the project uses Nest(Typescript) vs PostgreSQL

 => https://www.prisma.io/docs/getting-started/setup-prisma/add-to-existing-project/relational-databases-typescript-postgresql)